-- 47. On 26 July 2007, the Presidency issued a decree establishing the National Civil Service Commission and appointing Professor Moses Machar as its chairman.
+- 46. On 26 July 2007, the Presidency issued a decree establishing the National Civil Service Commission and appointing Professor Moses Machar as its chairman.
 The creation of the Commission followed the passage of the National Civil Service Commission Act in January 2007.
 On 4 August, ten members were appointed to the Commission by a presidential decree.
 A list of the appointed members can be found in (Annex 8).
 The NCSC met for the first time on 22 August.
-(8/07) - 48.
+(8/07) - 47.
 On 3 September 2009, the National Civil Service Commission held a meeting with the Minister of Labor, where it was agreed to establish a joint committee to follow up on the implementation of the allocation of 20%-30% of the civil service posts to the Southerners as per the provisions of the CPA, INC and the 2007 Civil Service Commission Act.
-(9/07) - 49.
-On 23 February 2009, the National Civil Service Commission held a regular meeting.
-The Commission is planning to hold a workshop to discuss the reform of the civil service in Sudan.
-(2/09)
+(9/07)

-National Elections Commission
+• National Elections Commission (NEC)